stefaniaive/minesweeper-api/README.md

     - Lost or wined will be True when the game ends.
     - Turned cells have the list of cells with their values which was turned with the current movement

+    404 NOT FOUND

+    - When no exists minesweeper with ID

 SERVICE NICE TO HAVE: